Frequently Asked Questions

 What textbooks or curriculum does Geneva use?

 Geneva’s curricular objectives are determined not by publishing companies, but by what comports best with the western liberal arts tradition—the humanities, mathematics, and the sciences—and with the fine and performing arts.
 We employ the best texts, materials, and resources that we can find in order to accomplish these objectives.
 For more information, please visit the academic pages of this website.
 Specific details about the curriculum at each grade level can be found in the on the Grammar School pages, Dialectic School pages, and Rhetoric School pages.

 What elective courses do you offer to high school students?

 Do you offer Honors and AP courses?

 Yes.
 Many of the courses offered to students in the rhetoric school (grades 9–12) are at the honors or AP level.
-We also offer honors geometry to students in eighth grade.
+We also offer honors algebra I to students in eighth grade.
 For more detailed information on the courses offered to students in the dialectic and rhetoric school, please see the dialectic school and rhetoric school pages on the academic navigational pulldown.